ge-high-assurance/RACK/ScrapingToolKit/README.md

 # Installation

 STK is installed by downloading the files to your local machine.
 This can either be from a git clone of the whole RACK repo, or it can be just the ScrapingToolKit folder.
-Once the source files are downloaded installation is as simple entering `pip install .` from a command window in your 'ScrapingToolKit' folder.
+Once the source files are downloaded installation is as simple entering `pip install .` from a command window in your `ScrapingToolKit` folder.

 Note: Sometimes for linux machines that have multiple versions of Python installed the command will be `pip3 install .`

 TODO: May need to add more instructions to make sure any missing dependencies are installed as well, possible set up as a virturalenv

 # Usage